 How to Teach Your Dog to Run with You

-Use the following steps to help your dog become an ideal running companion:
+Use the following steps to help your dog become an ideal running companion (and make sure to read our full guide on how to train your dog to run with you too)!

 - Make sure your dog has mastered the basics of loose-leash walking.
 Your dog needs to have mastered his walking leash manners before he’s ready to start running.
 Your dog should be trained to walk along one side of you in a relatively straight line.